Working with the God Hermes For Success, Opportunities and Luck

 Hermes is associated with communication, writing and the arts.
 Offerings can include poems, songs, drawings, or any creative expression that honours Hermes’ influence.

-Whenever you make an offering to Hermes, choose items that resonate with you and reflect your gratitude and reverence for Hermes.
+Whenever you make offerings to Hermes, choose items that resonate with you and reflect your gratitude and reverence for Hermes.

 Hermes counterparts from other pantheons